 This may sound overly simple, but your first step for success is knowing the challenge you are going to face.
 Every exam will have some sort of candidate guide or exam guide and an official site, so those are good places to start.
-The official website should help you find basic information on the certification and the exam; it will also probably provide links to a lot of very useful information, such as official training providers, a few sample questions, how this certification fits into an overall certification path, official forums, and the candidate/exam guide.
+The official website should help you find basic information on the certification and the exam; it will also provide links to a lot of useful information, such as official training providers, a few sample questions, how this certification fits into an overall certification path, official forums and the candidate/exam guide.

-2. Create your own custom study plan: After reading the candidate guide, even for entry level certifications, it should become clear that, without adequate planning, the chances of success on the examination will drop a lot.
+Without adequate planning, even for entry-level certifications, the chances of success on the examination will drop a lot.
 So, creating a study plan that fits your personal needs is essential; even a simple to-do type of list can help a lot.
-As mentioned before, the candidate/exam guide should provide a basic recommendation for study hours required, but that is quite generic.
-For your custom study plan you should consider factors such as:
+As mentioned before, the candidate/exam guide will provide a basic recommendation for study hours required, but that is quite generic.
+For your custom study plan, you should consider factors such as:

 - How soon do you intend to take the examination?
 Some certifications have specific exam dates that only happen a few times over the year, others can be scheduled in a matter of days.